Ravi009033/House-price-prediction/README.md

 ## Installation and Dependencies

-These are some required packages for our program which are mentioned in the Requirements.txt file
+These are some required packages for our program, which are mentioned in the Requirements.txt file

 - pandas
 - numpy